bd-j/forcepho/demo/demo_color/readme.md

 In addition the header contains information about the WCS and the filter.

-## `color_fit_together.py`
+## `color_fit.py`

-This script fits the sources in both exposures simultaneously using forcepho in sampling mode.
+This script fits the sources in one or both exposures simultaneously using forcepho in sampling mode.
 For the initial guess catalog this uses the table of true source parameters in the last extension of the demo data FITS file, and thus does not test for initial burn-in or optimization issues.
 The interface demonstrated here is the simple FITS file `patch` with communication to and kernel execution in the CPU (as opposed to the GPU).

 ## `color_plot_together.py`

 This script plots the data, residual, and model for the last iteration in the chain as well as a corner plot for the colors of the two sources inferred when fitting sources in all bands simultaneously.

-## `color_fit_separate.py`

-This script loops over the different exposures, fitting the sources in each band independently using forcepho in sampling mode.
-This results in two separate output chains, one for each band.

 ## `color_plot_separate.py`